jaygupta-2k/color_sort/README.md

 ## To-do
 1. Improve the way the stacks are displayed.
 2. Add a "How to play?" before the game begins.
+3. Improve the hint function, remove hint loops from it.